hojoworks/better-qsys-vscode-extension/README.md

 https://github.com/hojoworks/better-qsys-vscode-extension

-## License

-MIT
-3. Update `package.json` to change the language file extensions or add more features
+1. Update `package.json` to change the language file extensions or add more features

 ## Contributing